tarunlalchandani/Gauranga/README.md

 # Ethereum Track: Blockchain based business web-application to facilitate the trade of bicycles

+This project was built for a hackathon named *HackFest*.

 ## The Hack is LIVE at -
 https://metrobiki.github.io